2006/Images/back.gif PEOPLE - Carlos Slim Helu - smart90.com/people/carlosslimhelu.htm

 2008 - On March 5, 2008, Forbes magazine ranked Slim with an estimated worth of $62Billion as the world's second-richest person, behind Warren Buffett and ahead of former world's richest man Bill Gates.

-Imagespeople/kevinmartinphot46w.jpg CENTER PAGE - Remarks of FCC Chairman Kevin J. Martin at CTIA Wireless 2008• And, as of May 2007, approximately 82 percent of the U.S. population lived in an area of the country covered by at least one of these mobile broadband networks.
+Imagespeople/kevinmartinphot46w.jpg - Remarks of FCC Chairman Kevin J. Martin at CTIA Wireless 2008• And, as of May 2007, approximately 82 percent of the U.S. population lived in an area of the country covered by at least one of these mobile broadband networks.

 • • • In addition, as of December 31, 2006, there were 22 million mobile wireless devices capable of accessing the Internet at broadband speeds in use in the United States, up from only three million the year before.